 The City of Capitola sales tax revenue consists of 1% Bradley Burns Sales tax and two 0.25% District taxes.
-The first District tax, Measure D, extended an existing 0.25% temporary sales tax that was scheduled to sunset in 2008.
-Measure D is now scheduled to expire in December of 2017.
-The second District sales tax, Measure O, is a permanent 0.25% quarter sales tax that was approved by voters in November 2012 and went into effect April 1, 2013.
+The first District tax, Measure D, extended an existing 0.25% temporary sales tax that was scheduled to sunset in 2008, with an extension to expire in December of 2017.
+The City currently has placed Measure F on the November 2016 ballot to extend the Measure D 0.25% District Tax for an additional 10 years.
+Measure F would help fund repairs to the wharf, beach, jetty, flume, improve bike and pedestrian safety and also maintain Police Department staffing levels.

+The second District sales tax, Measure O, is a permanent 0.25% sales tax that was approved by voters in November 2012 and went into effect April 1, 2013.
 Measure O was implemented with the goal of replenishing reserves, funding CIP projects, and providing support for public safety initiatives.
-The City developed a five year plan to ensure that Measure O funds were applied to their stated priorities.
+The City developed a five-year plan to ensure that Measure O funds were applied to their stated priorities.
+Each of the district taxes collect approximately \$1.1 million in General Fund revenues annually.